Keep this in mind:

 Less than 8 in 1,000 women (0.8%) become pregnant over the course of the five years using Mirena.
-One risk of becoming pregnant using Mirena is called ectopic pregnancy, when the pregnancy is not in the uterus.
+One risk of becoming pregnant while using Mirena is called ectopic pregnancy.
+This means that the pregnancy is not in the uterus.
 It may occur in the fallopian tubes.
-Signs of ectopic pregnancy may include unusual bleeding or abdominal pain.
-Ectopic pregnancy is an emergency that requires immediate medical attention and often surgery.
-Ectopic pregnancy can cause internal bleeding, infertility and even death.
-Call your healthcare provider right away if you think that you're pregnant.
+Signs of ectopic pregnancy may include unusual vaginal bleeding or abdominal pain.
+Ectopic pregnancy is an emergency that requires immediate medical attention and often requires surgery.
+Ectopic pregnancy can cause internal bleeding, infertility and even death, so it is important to call your healthcare provider right away if you think that you're pregnant.

 There are also risks if you become pregnant while using Mirena and the pregnancy is in the uterus.
 Severe infection, miscarriage, premature delivery and even death can occur with pregnancies that continue with an intrauterine device (IUD).
 Because of this, your healthcare provider may try to remove Mirena, even though removing it may cause a miscarriage.
 If Mirena cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy.